falchion10/macOS-Jailbreak/README.md

 ## Removing XProtect and MRT

 This requires `/` to be mounted with r/w permissions.
 This isn't really necessary, but I wanted to include it for people who really hate macOS's security features and wanted to fully get rid of all of them.
+This also breaks weird things like trying to unarchive files.

 ```
 sudo mv /Library/Apple/System/Library/CoreServices/MRT.app /Library/Apple/System/Library/CoreServices/MRT.app.backup